Your Source for Aromatherapy and

 The Old and New Testament books of the Bible are thought to have been written between the years 1500 B.C. and 100 A.D.
 Genesis is the first book of the Old Testament.
 It is the book that describes creation and was written by Moses around 1450 B.C.
 Depending upon who you consult, it is believed that the time of creation may have occured around 4000 B.C.

-In these ancient Biblical times, the distillation technology needed to distill essential oils hadn't yet been discovered.
+In these ancient Biblical times, the distillation technology needed to distill essential oils hadn't yet been discovered or wasn't commonly available.
 The Bible is rich in references to aromatic botanicals, aromatic oils and anointing oils.
-The aromatic and anointing oils mentioned throughout the Bible were likely to be what we refer to today as infused oils.
+The aromatic and anointing oils mentioned throughout the Bible were likely to be what we refer to today as infused oils as demonstrated by the anointing oil recipe given by the Lord to Moses in Exodus 30:22-31 (see more below).
+Olive Oil, included in the recipe, is a fatty oil, not an essential oil.

 Infused oils are carrier oils (vegetable oils) that have been infused with with one or more botanicals.
 The infused oil contains the aromatic and the therapeutic properties of both the carrier oil and the herbs that were infused into the oil.